fiorella-jaramillo/fmjg/docs/seminars/05-Tech Beyond the Myth.md

 ![](../images/5/50.jpg)

+## Results

+Q.How many motors we find inside, does it contain a computer or microcontroller?
+3 motors.
+It contains a microcontroller.

+Q.Did the appliance fail, why?
+It was properly working when we turned it on.

+Q.Did the appliance failed?Why?
+This computer in particular still works fine but the capacity of the new equipment makes it obsolete and slow, not adequate to work with the requirements of the equipment, which is  the case of some of the electronic devices.
+It is not used because it is cheaper and accessible  to buy new equipment at a lower cost.
+Also hardware like the main processor is expensive and difficult to replace for a new one in order to maintain the device in optimal operation.The RAM memory could be replaced but it is difficult for anyone.
+Also Apple stops at certain points to release actualizations to the IOS so that lead to small failures and errors in everyday use.

 ## Conclusions

 It was all different kinds of functions and its parts combined in one box.
-Each functional part was connected to the motherboard with plugs in so that it sends signals to tell what to do through the cords.
+Each functional part was connected to the motherboard with plugs in.

 Most of the parts are made by different suppliers.